-The tone is National Public Radio in the United States.
-But this is Al-Bayan, the Islamic State radio targeting European recruits by touting recent triumphs in the campaign to carve out a Caliphate, and it represents a major headache for Western powers trying to curtail the IS influence.
+The newscast's tone sounds much like National Public Radio in the United States.
+But this is Al-Bayan, the Islamic State radio targeting European recruits — touting recent triumphs in the campaign to carve out a Caliphate.

 All news is good news for Al-Bayan's "soldiers of the Caliphate."
 In this narrative, the enemy always flees in disgrace or is killed.
 The broadcasts end with a swell of music and a gentle English message: "We thank our listeners for tuning in."